Tip: Activate javascript to be able to use all functions of our website

 KfW Green Bond Portfolio

 KfW has been building up a global green bond portfolio since 2015 with the support of the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU).
-The original target volume of the green bond portfolio of EUR 2 billion was already reached in February 2021, which is why the level is to be raised again and stabilised at a volume of EUR 2 to 2.5 billion by 2023.
+The original target volume of the green bond portfolio of EUR 1 billion was increased to EUR 2 billion in 2017, and a target corridor of EUR 2 to 2.5 billion was introduced in 2021.
+After the postulated targets were reached, KfW and BMUV agreed to terminate the promotion mandate, which expires at the end of 2023.

 Motivation and Goals